huddy987/ETH-Price-Analyzer/README.md

 Features:
-* Shows all 9 exchanges data overlayed ontop of one another on a Price Vs. Time graph
+* Shows all 9 exchanges' data overlayed ontop of one another on a Price Vs. Time graph
 * Hide/show exchange series by clicking the line beside its name in the legend
 * Graph can zoom in and out
 * Timezone is in MST but can be changed by modifying the value `timezone_offset` in csv_grapher.py